List of Deadman Wonderland characters: Shiro

-The trauma of this torturous treatment caused Shiro become a homicidal maniac capable of mass slaughter and causing an earthquake in Tokyo, pretending to have developed a dissociative identity disorder with her second personality labeled as the Wretched Egg.
+The trauma of this torturous treatment caused Shiro to create a second personality called Wretched Egg a homicidal maniac capable of mass slaughter and causing an earthquake in Tokyo.
 Unaware of Shiro's alter ego when she framed him after butchering his class, Ganta knew her as the "Red Man" due to basing her heavy masculine full body clothing after the Aceman character she and Ganta watched and played with as children.
-Shiro is placed within Deadman Wonderland in comfortable quarters due to being the "source" of the Branches of Sin, the Mother Goose mainframe playing a lullaby audible only to Shiro in order to repress her bloodlust.
-Eventually revealing her feelings of love and resentment for Ganta, Shiro admits to she lying about having multiple personalities once the Mother Goose system's lullaby no longer represses her.
-She also explains that orchestrated Ganta's incarceration and Blood of Sin implant so he can kill her rather than continue living as a Deadman.
+Shiro is placed within Deadman Wonderland in comfortable quarters due to being the "source" of the Branches of Sin, the Mother Goose mainframe playing a lullaby audible only to Shiro in order to repress her second personality.
+Eventually revealing her feelings of love and resentment for Ganta, Shiro reveals that her personalities have merge once the Mother Goose system's lullaby is destroyed.
+She also explains that she orchestrated Ganta's incarceration and Branch of Sin implant so he can kill her rather than continue living as a Deadman.
 In the final battle, the crystals within Ganta and Shiro explode upon overusing their powers with Shiro ending up in a coma before she awakens in the final scene.